 Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seams.
 This created a unified visual effect, which is what developers were looking for in these new row houses.
 Brick-front row houses, with their stark white motor-lines between each brick, were far less visually appealing.

-Yet for all its popularity from the 1840s to 1890s, the material was a problem right from the start.
-The rough NYC weather took its toll on the soft material, and expensive maintenance was required (and is still required) every few years.
-Despite all that, it didn’t really go out of fashion until the Portland quarry was flooded in the 1940s which put a stop to all production of the brownstone.
+Yet, for all its popularity from the 1840s to the 1890s, the material was a problem right from the start.
+The rough NYC weather took its toll on the soft cloth, and expensive maintenance was required (and is still required) every few years.
+Despite all that, it didn’t really go out of fashion until the Portland quarry was flooded in the 1940s, which put a stop to all production of the brownstone.

 How did brownstones come to symbolize wealth?

 It’s not just that the material is now scarce, the style itself has gone out of fashion.
-Many so-called brownstones are actually a pseudotype with a front coating of brown stucco or, even worse, paint.
-Only a few areas of New York have the genuine variety with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
+Many so-called brownstones are a pseudotype with the first coating of brown stucco or, even worse, paint.
+Only a few areas of New York have a good variety with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
 As it’s now impossible to build more, the demand has exceeded supply, which is why they are now so expensive.